yoursmanjunad/Impact-Training/Day_15/README.md

 - To access instance variable, we have to create a `object`. if we try to use it without object creation, we get `Attribute Error`
 - Private decleration of variables is using `_`
 - To inherit the method's variable, we cannot do it.
-- [ ] Private Methods Decleration in Python
+- [ ] Private Methods Decleration in Python\
+- [ ] Implement Stacks using LinkedList
+- [ ] Check a list is Palindrome or not